 Tata Teleservices deals in broadband, telecommunications, and cloud services.

-On the same day — Tuesday, Vodafone Idea too approved the conversion of its adjusted gross revenue (AGR) and spectrum liabilities into equity and said that the Centre would hold around 35.8 percent stake in the company.
+On the same day — Tuesday, Vodafone Idea too approved the conversion of its adjusted gross revenue (AGR) and spectrum liabilities into equity.
+It said that the Centre would hold around 35.8 percent stake in the company.

-Following the announcement, its shares declined nearly 20 percent on Tuesday, while subsequently, they rebounded sharply on Wednesday as the telecom company clarified that the Centre would not participate in the management of the company as well as not take over the operations.
+Following the announcement, its shares declined nearly 20 percent on Tuesday.
+At the same time, subsequently, they rebounded sharply on Wednesday as the telecom company clarified that the Centre would not participate in the management of the company as well as not take over the operations.